XChainWatcher: Monitoring and Identifying Attacks in Cross-Chain Bridges: Anomaly Detection Results

-To assess the attack's impact on these values, we divided the analysis into \emph{pre-attack} and \emph{post-attack} periods.
+To assess the impact of the attack on these values, we divided the analysis into \emph{pre-attack} and \emph{post-attack} periods.
 The data shows that the attack does not seem to have any influence.
-The number of data points before the attack is much higher ($\approx$97\%), suggesting that this is a common practice when the bridge is functioning normally.
+The number of data points before the attack is much higher ($\approx$97\%), suggesting that this is a common practice when the bridge is operating normally.
 Interestingly, even users with many funds, including those with over $10$ or $200$ ETH in their addresses, were involved in this behavior (cf. Figure~\ref{figure: destination-addresses-metrics-merged}).
 Another noteworthy finding is the difference between unique addresses that attempted to withdraw funds once versus those that tried multiple times.
 Some users repeatedly attempted withdrawals, while others seemingly gave up, likely considering their funds lost.
 This may also be attributed to user inexperience and inadequate UI/UX~\cite{belchior_cacm}.
-The Pearson correlation coefficient between the number of withdrawal attempts and the amount withdrawn is negligible, at $-0.017$, showing no meaningful relationship between both variables.
+The Pearson correlation coefficient between the number of withdrawal attempts and the amount withdrawn (by each user withdrawal request) is negligible ($-0.017$) showing no meaningful relationship between both variables.

+\begin{anomalybox} \textbf{Finding 7.} We found 729 cases where users tried to withdraw funds from the destination blockchain ($\mathcal{T}$), but the bridge never completed the corresponding transaction on the source blockchain ($\mathcal{S}$).
+This left up to \$4.8M stuck in the bridge.
+While many of these happened around the time of the attack, the majority occurred during normal use.
+Moreover, nearly half of the users didn’t have enough ETH to pay gas fees on the destination blockchain, preventing them from claiming their funds, and pointing to serious usability issues. \end{anomalybox}